g105b/git-deploy/README.md

 	+ URL: `http://xx.xx.xx.xx/github-deploy` (as configured in steps above)
 	+ Content type: application/json
 	+ Secret: _the same as what's stored in config.ini_
-	+ Which events: Just the push event
+	+ Which events: Send everything
 	+ Active: true
 + Github's ping should be responded with a pong from the webhook script.